ReadShade/ReadShade/source/depth3d/hardwareguides/viture.rst

       Screenshot of the NVIDIA resolution settings.

-#. **Adjust Desktop Size and Position:** Go to :guilabel:`Adjust Desktop size and Position`, set it to :guilabel:`Fullscreen`, and the rest should default to the correct values.
+#. **Adjust Desktop Size and Position:** Go to :guilabel:`Adjust Desktop size and Position`.
+Set it to :guilabel:`Fullscreen`, and the other settings should automatically be correct.

    .. figure:: images/viture17.png